KleistLab/GInPipe/README.md

 # G*enome-based* In*cidence Estimation* Pipe*line*

-This pipeline was created as an easy-to-use tool to infer the trajectory of an effective population size (or incidence) for a viral pandemic from a collection of time-stamped sequences.
-By binning a sequence data set that spans a long time period in several different ways, this tool calculates a continuous trajectory of an effective population size estimate/incidence.
+This pipeline was created as an easy-to-use tool to infer the trajectory of an effective population size (or incidence) for a viral pandemic from a collection of time-stamped viral sequences.
+The pipeline has, so far been tested for SARS-CoV-2.
+In brief: Viral sequence data is placed into redundant temporal bins.
+For each bin, a paremeter is inferred that correlates with the effective population size estimate (or incidence) of the infection.
+GInPipe then smoothes over all derived parameters and reconstructs continuous trajectory of the effective population size estimate (or incidence).
   -   [Operating systems and dependencies](#operating-systems-and-dependencies)
   -   [Input](#input)
   -   [Demo data](#demo-data)